Please take care disposing of hot barbecues and respect our lovely beaches by taking your litter home with you. Thank you!

 Tresaith, a small and sheltered bay, is a family favourite for swimming and rockpooling.
 The prime picnic and BBQ spots are on the north side of the beach, where a waterfall tumbles down from the cliffs.
 There's a chance you may spot a dolphin or seal swimming across the bay while you eat.

 Broad Haven, Pembrokeshire

 There are two Broad Havens in Pembrokeshire.
-The southern one, near Stackpole, is wildly pretty, but for sheer BBQ ease, we’re heading for the northern Broad Haven.
+The southern one, near Stackpole, is wildly pretty, but for sheer BBQ ease, we’re heading for Broad Haven North.
 St Brides Bay’s most popular beach is a fabulous stretch of sand with interesting rock pools, backed by a little village with a handy supermarket.

 Cefn Sidan, Pembrey

 Sand, clifftop walks, big pebbles, rockpools for dabbling in – Dunraven Bay may just be the best picnic/BBQ spot on the south coast.
 As a bonus, the beach is right on the Wales Coast Path.
 It's just down the road from the Glamorgan Heritage Coast Centre in Dunraven Park.
 Bonus: there’s a toilet block and snack bar on the beach.

 Barry has two distinct faces: the kiss-me-quick funfair side and Porthkerry - a tranquil 200 acres of woodland and meadows which lead down to a big pebble beach beneath the cliffs.
 They’ve got a purpose-built BBQ area, or you could find your own spot at the water’s edge.